oracle/create-database-app/README.md

   - `basic`: Requires additional information like `db-protocol`, `db-hostname`, etc.
   - `walletPath`: Requires a path to the wallet via the `wallet-path` flag.
 - `wallet-path`: Path to the zip file (or folder if uncompressed) containing the wallet and network configuration files.
-- `db-username`: Dabase username to connect. **Note**: For [Autonomous Databases](https://www.oracle.com/autonomous-database/) we do not recommend using the ADMIN user.
+- `db-username`: Database username to connect. **Note**: For [Autonomous Databases](https://www.oracle.com/autonomous-database/) we do not recommend using the ADMIN user.
 - `db-protocol`: For details consult [Connecting to Oracle Database](https://node-oracledb.readthedocs.io/en/latest/user_guide/connection_handling.html).
 - `db-hostname`: For details consult [Connecting to Oracle Database](https://node-oracledb.readthedocs.io/en/latest/user_guide/connection_handling.html).
 - `db-port`: For details consult [Connecting to Oracle Database](https://node-oracledb.readthedocs.io/en/latest/user_guide/connection_handling.html).